anaghayawale/anaghayawale/README.md

-### Glad to see you here!
+### glad to see you here!
-I'm a 3rd-year Computer Engineering undergraduate, and I'm passionate about all things technology.<br/>
+i'm a 3rd-year Computer Engineering undergraduate from Pune, and I'm passionate about all things technology.<br/>
-I like to write in Java and I'm exploring Cloud Tech 🍵☁️
+i like to write in Java and I'm exploring Cloud Tech 🍵☁️

 <br/>

-## 💻 Skills
+## i'm a java fangirl, but i do some other stuff too 🔨
 <div align="left">
 <a href="https://www.java.com/" target="_blank"><img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/java-original-wordmark.svg" alt="Java" height="50" /></a>
 <a href="https://www.mysql.com/" target="_blank"><img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/mysql-original-wordmark.svg" alt="MySQL" height="50" /></a>